<style>

 0x70000 0x100000 0x140000

-Let’s enable displaying virtual memory on the console.
+Let's enable displaying virtual memory on the console:

-to 1 to display the virtual address space.
+**Task:** In `kernel.cc`, edit the `memshow` function and change the value of `show_virtual` to 1 to display the virtual address space.
 Then run your WeensyOS.

 You'll now see a picture like the following (though your processes might allocate memory faster).

-Our current WeensyOS has no virtual memory at all.
-The bottom part of the console output cycles through the virtual memory view for your four processes in turn.
-Evidently, all processes see identical views of memory, and that view is exactly what’s in physical memory.
-Moreover, the characters in the virtual memory display are inverted, which indicates that the process is allowed to access the corresponding address.
-This implies that memory is not properly isolated: for example, all four processes can access the kernel memory (K), and process 1 can access process 2’s data (2)!
+- To make matters worse, the characters in the virtual memory display are <span style="background-color:#cccccc">**inverted**</span> (possibly with a white background instead of grey), which indicates that the process is allowed to access the corresponding address.
+This implies that memory is not properly isolated: all four processes can access the kernel memory (<span style="background-color:#ff00ff">**K**</span>), and process 1 (<span style="background-color:#ff0000">**1**</span>) can access process 2's data (<span style="background-color:#00ff00">**2**</span>)!

 In Project 4, you will add memory isolation via virtual memory.
 To do so, you will give processes their own _page tables_, which translate virtual addresses (which the user-space processes use) into physical addresses (in RAM).

-We know how important and useful virtual memory is — but how do we actually translate a given virtual address to the underlying physical address?
+We know how important and useful virtual memory is --- but how do we actually translate a given virtual address to the underlying physical address?
 This is where page tables come in.
-A page table is a tree-like data structure consisting of pages that store mappings between virtual addresses and physical addresses.
+A *page table* is a tree-like data structure consisting of pages that store mappings between virtual addresses and physical addresses.
 When a process tries to access a virtual address, the CPU looks up the real, physical address in the page table and translates the address that actually gets accessed.

 In a four-level page table, the top-level (level 4) page table contains addresses of level 3 page tables.
-Each level 3 page table contains addresses of level 2 page tables, each level 2 page table contains addresses of level 1 page tables, and lastly, each level 1 page table contains actual physical addresses.
+Each level 3 page table contains addresses of level 2 page tables, each level 2 page table contains addresses of level 1 page tables, and lastly, each level 1 page table contains actual physical addresses. -->

-).
-There’s a couple of methods not mentioned here, but feel free to read about them on your own and use them wherever you see fit.
+We picked out some useful methods for `vmiter` to walk through together below (to see the full declaration and implementation of the interfaces, see `k-vmiter.hh` and `k-vmiter.cc`).
+There's a couple of methods not mentioned here, but feel free to read about them on your own and use them wherever you see fit:

 class vmiter {